 How do you handle stress?
 Have you learned to love your stress yet?
 I’d love to hear your experiences.
 Jump over to our Facebook page and leave a comment or send us a message.

 Emma Ferris is known as a breathing guru.
 She’s also called wellness nut, entrepreneur and a woman on a mission.
-Drawing on a 12-year career in physiotherapy, as well as expertise in pilates, acupuncture and stress management, Emma Ferris is teaching the world to find their calm and stress less at The Breath Effect.
+Drawing on a 16-year career as a physiotherapist and breathing coach, as well as expertise in pilates, acupuncture and stress management, Emma is teaching the world to find their calm and stress less at The Breath Effect.